GoogleCloudPlatform/community/tutorials/cloud-run-event-source/index.md

 ## Using Cloud Run with Knative Eventing and Confluent Cloud

-[Cloud Run](https://cloud.google.com/run/ "Cloud Run") is a Google Cloud offering built on the [Knative Serving](https://knative.dev/docs/serving/) APIs, which brings serverless practices to Kubernetes, allowing developers to focus on code while operators focus on the infrastructure.
+[Cloud Run](https://cloud.google.com/run/ "Cloud Run") is a Google Cloud offering built on the [Knative Serving](https://knative.dev/docs/serving/) APIs that brings serverless practices to Kubernetes, allowing developers to focus on code while operators focus on the infrastructure.

 Developers can containerize their applications and deploy them to the cloud without worrying about configuring networking,